 In this subsection, we describe when fontfamily(family) changes current Japanese/alphabetic font family.
 Basically, current Japanese fotn family is changed to (family) if it is recognized as a Japanese font family, and similar with alphabetic font family.
-There is a case that current Japanese/alphabetic font family are both changed to (family), and another case that (family) isn't recognized as a Japanese/alphabetic font family is changed to family isn't recognized as a Japanese/alphabetic font family are both changed to (family), and another case that (family) isn't recognized as a Japanese/alphabetic font family isn't r
+There is a case that current Japanese/alphabetic font family are both changed to (family), and another case that (family) isn't recognized as a Japanese/alphabetic font family is changed to family is changed to (family), and another case that (family) isn't recognized as a Japanese/alphabetic font family either.